TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-07-new-in-symplify-9-markdown-diff.md

 perex: |
     When we maintain a package docs or generate documentation in Markdown, we write a code snippet from time to time.
     The clearest way to show what you exactly mean is a diff.
 That's why diff is used in GitHub commit suggestions.
-tweet: "New Post on #php 🐘 blog: New in #Symplify 9: Markdown Diff"
 ---

 <blockquote class="blockquote text-center">